-IMF cuts global growth forecast, cites Trump’s tariffs
+IMF cuts global growth forecast by 0.5 percentage point, cites Trump tariffs

 The global economic system that operated for the last 80 years is being reset, said the International Monetary Fund.

-The International Monetary Fund on Tuesday cut its global growth forecasts citing the impact of the tariffs imposed by the United States earlier this month.
+The International Monetary Fund on Tuesday cut its global growth forecasts for 2025 from 3.3% to 2.8% citing the impact of the tariffs imposed by the United States earlier this month.

 The swift escalation of trade tensions and extremely high levels of policy uncertainty are expected to have a significant impact on global economic activity, it said in a report on Tuesday.